-Angela Rodel at Book Soup (Los Angeles, CA)
+Angela Rodel & David Ulin at Book Soup (Los Angeles, CA)

 May 30 @ 7:00 pm - 8:00 pm

-Join us to hear Angela Rodel read from and discuss her new translation of Ivailo Petrov’s Wolf Hunt at Book Soup in Los Angeles, CA.
+Join us to hear Angela Rodel discuss her new translation of Ivailo Petrov’s Wolf Hunt with David Ulin, author and former book critic of the Los Angeles Times, at Book Soup in Los Angeles, CA.

 Published in 1986, three years before the fall of the Berlin Wall, Wolf Hunt was the first novel to portray the human cost of Communist policies on Bulgarian villagers, forced by the government to abandon their land and traditional way of life.
 Darkly comic and tragic, the novel centers on an ill-fated winter hunting expedition of six neighbors whose long and interwoven shared history comes to light in a voyage of shifting perspectives.
 Petrov’s narrative technique is reminiscent of Faulkner and Kurosawa’s Roshomon, giving the reader access to the inner lives of the six main characters as they are inextricably pulled into further conflict with each other.
 Enveloping the individual conflicts between the characters is the conflict between two forces: traditional agrarian values and the atheistic and supposedly egalitarian values of Soviet communism.
 The eponymous wolf hunt is supposed to heal long-standing grudges between the characters, but in the end, it only serves as an opportunity to exact revenge.
 One of the foremost works of Bulgarian literature of the past century, Wolf Hunt places the calamitous history of twentieth-century Bulgaria into a human context of helplessness and desperation.